tfpauly/privacy-proxy/draft-proxied-svcb-headers.md

 and we should update accordingly.

 Clients using Service Binding (SVCB or HTTPS) records {{!SVCB=I-D.ietf-dnsop-svcb-https}}
-need perform additional DNS resolutions prior to issuing a CONNECT* request, as clients connect to the "alternative endpoint" specified by the SVCB record (Section 3.2 of {{SVCB}}), which includes a TargetName that may be distinct from the server name.
+might need to perform additional DNS resolutions prior to issuing a CONNECT* request, as clients connect to the "alternative endpoint" specified by the SVCB record (Section 3.2 of {{SVCB}}), which includes a TargetName that may be distinct from the server name.